 Nerve compression related to stenosis can cause a range of painful symptoms both locally and throughout the body.
 This is because pressure on a nerve interferes with the transmission of sensory and motor signals between the brain and the rest of the body.
 For example, spinal stenosis in the lumbar (lower) region of the spine can result in symptoms in the buttocks, hips, legs and feet.
 Similarly, stenosis in the cervical (upper) spine affects the shoulders and arms in addition to the neck.
 Location of symptoms is one of the clues a doctor uses to reach a spinal stenosis diagnosis.

-Symptoms of spinal stenosis can include:
+Symptoms of spinal stenosis experienced by patients can include:

 - Muscle spasms

 - Joint or muscle stiffness